What is IIoT? Definition and Benefits of Industrial Internet of Things

 What Industries Use Industrial IoT?

-The Internet of Things can be used by countless industries and cover many use cases and applications.
-Originally intended as a convergence of IT and OT, the Industrial Internet of Things creates opportunities in automation, optimization, asset performance, and intelligent manufacturing.
+Countless industries can use IIoT, covering many use cases and applications.
+Originally intended as a convergence of IT and OT, the Industrial Internet of Things creates automation, optimization, asset performance, and intelligent manufacturing opportunities.

 The biggest benefactor is the manufacturing industry, which is the largest IIoT market.
-In the automotive industry, industrial robots can be maintained through IIoT–helping spot potential problems before production is disrupted.
-In agriculture, sensors can detect data about soil moisture and nutrient levels–allowing farmers to produce an optimal crop yield.
+In the automotive industry, industrial robots can be maintained through IIoT, which helps spot potential problems before production is disrupted.
+In agriculture, sensors can detect data about soil moisture and nutrient levels, allowing farmers to produce optimal crop yields.

 In 2016, manufacturing operations alone accounted for an IoT spend of $102.5 billion on a total of $178 billion, all IoT use cases in manufacturing combined.
 This means manufacturing operations outweigh all other IoT use case investments across all industries.